Irish property firm seeks listing in bet on recovery

-LONDON, June 26 Irish property firm Green REIT plans to raise 200 million euros ($261 million) in an initial public offering to become Ireland's first real estate investment trust (REIT), in a bet that the country is finally recovering from its real estate crash.
+LONDON Irish property firm Green REIT plans to raise 200 million euros (170 million pounds) in an initial public offering to become Ireland's first real estate investment trust (REIT), in a bet that the country is finally recovering from its real estate crash.

 Green REIT said on Wednesday it plans to build a portfolio consisting primarily of commercial property in Ireland, principally Dublin, and will target assets worth between 10-50 million euros that would provide it with total shareholder return of 10-15 percent.